-The Governors have adopted the Southwark Diocesan Board of Education's syllabus which is taught in each year group.
+The Governors have adopted the new Southwark Diocesan Board of Education's syllabus (2024) which is taught in each year group which will be implemented over the coming year.

 In order to allow the children to have the opportunity to explore deeper questions about life and learn about Christianity alongside a wide range of other faiths and cultures it is placed in the core part of our Teaching, Learning and Assessment model.